Elevate Your HR Career with an Online Master’s in Labor & Employment Law

 Accomplish something that very few people do—earning a graduate degree from a prestigious, nationally ranked university and a top law school.

-Our alumni and graduates report that the Tulane Master of Jurisprudence program is a unique, life-changing experience.
+Our alumni report that the Tulane Master of Jurisprudence program is a unique, life-changing experience.
 Not only do we offer a world-class legal education, our unique curriculum also offers courses that you will not get in any other program.

-We are leading the field with novel offerings like an advanced discrimination class in sex and gender, advanced employment law classes focused on intellectual property and social media and our one-of-a-kind capstone seminar experience as a culmination of the expertise developed over the course of the program.
+Tulane Law is leading the field with novel offerings like an advanced discrimination class in sex and gender, advanced employment law classes focused on intellectual property and social media and our one-of-a-kind capstone seminar experience as a culmination of the expertise developed over the course of the program.

 We also provide an unparalleled community of alumni in leading firms, organizations and unions.